brothertoad/notes/media.md

 ### Music and other audio
 - BBC Radio adaptations of Lord Peter Wimsey
+- Katy Perry - Wide Awake
 - The Beat Bugs
 - Tim McGraw - It Felt Good On My Lips
-- Mary Chapin Carpenter - Passionate Kisses
 - Keith Whitley - When You Say Nothing At All - also Alison Krauss version
-- Hal Ketchum - Small Town Saturday Night
 - Jo Dee Messina
 - The Carpenters - Rainy Days And Mondays and We've Only Just Begun
 - Juice Newton - Love's Been A Little Hard On Me and Queen Of Hearts and Angel Of The Morning
 - Christina Perri - Human and A Thousand Years
 - Sammy Johns - Chevy Van
-- Sheryl Crow - Mississippi
 - Kim Weston - Take Me In Your Arms
 - BTO - Roll On Down The Highway
 - Concrete Blonde - Joey